zvallarino/phase-3-metaprogramming-mass-assignment-lab/README.md

 # Mass Assignment

+## Instructions

-In person_spec.rb, create a Person class that can take an arbitrary amount of properties on initialization through a hash.
+Create a Person class that can take an arbitrary number of properties on initialization through a hash.

-Each key in the attributes hash will be a property
+Each key in the attributes hash will become a property of an initialized Person instance.